FREE SHIPPING ON ORDERS OVER $60

 Small issue, you likely won’t be able to stop eating it until it’s finished!
 So it’s perfect to serve as an appetizer when you have guests.
 That way you won’t be tempted to just eat the whole lot yourself (though really, that’s totally fine to do too!).

 You will love this delicious olive tapenade recipe!
-It is:

 DO AHEAD: Tapenade can be made 2 days ahead.
 Cover and chill; bring to room temperature before serving.